avetavos/zeabix-assignment/readme.md

 ## 📝 Notes
 - Ensure all `.env` files are configured for your local environment.
-- For MongoDB transactions, replica set mode is required.
 - For CDC, Debezium connectors must be running and properly configured.

 ---